sunsided/ruefi/README.md

   </a>
 </p>

-Experiments with UEFI.
+This repository contains a toy project for implementing an [UEFI](https://en.wikipedia.org/wiki/UEFI) application in Rust mainly by using the [uefi](https://crates.io/crates/uefi) crate.
+It experiments with using the UEFI boot services, specifically the Graphics Output Protocol (GOP) and Input devices, and provides utility scripts for bundling the binary into an EFI System Partition (ESP) or a flashable image.
+The example can be run directly in QEMU from either source.

 ## Running it

-Build a local ESP directory and boot from it:
+Build a local ESP directory and boot from it using QEMU:

 ```shell
 just build && just run-qemu